Tether (cryptocurrency): Security and liquidity

 Tether claims that it intends to hold all United States dollars in reserve to meet customer withdrawals upon demand.
 It was unable to meet all withdrawal requests in 2017.
-Tether purports to make reserve account holdings transparent via external audit; however, Tether never produced an audit showing it had the purported reserve.
+Tether purports to make reserve account holdings transparent via external audit.
+However, the company has not published an audit demonstrating that it held the purported reserve.
 In January 2018 Tether announced that they no longer had a relationship with their auditor.

 About $31 million USDT tokens were stolen from Tether in November 2017.
 Later analysis of the bitcoin distributed ledger showed a close connection between the Tether hack and the January 2015 hack of Bitstamp.
 In response to the theft, Tether suspended trading, and stated it would roll out new software to implement an emergency "hard fork" to render all of the tokens that Tether identified as stolen in the heist untradeable.
 Tether has stated that as of 19 December 2017, it has re-enabled limited cryptocurrency wallet services and has begun processing the backlog of pending trades.
 On 19 September 2022, due to an ongoing lawsuit in New York District Court, Bitfinex and Tether (referred to in court records as B/T) were ordered to produce documents showing the backing of USDT, which is still pending.

-On 20 November 2023, Tether reported that together with OKX, it had frozen $225 million worth of its cryptocurrency, which had been linked to a human trafficking group in Southeast Asia responsible for a global pig butchering scam.
-Tether claimed the freeze had been done at the request of the U.S. Secret Service and that it was the largest-ever freeze of its token.
+On 20 November 2023, Tether reported that together with OKX, it had frozen $225 million worth of its cryptocurrency as a legal compliance action.
+The frozen funds had been linked to a human trafficking group in Southeast Asia responsible for a global pig butchering scam.
+Tether stated the freeze had been done at the request of the U.S. Secret Service and that it was the largest-ever freeze of its token.
 Erin West, deputy district attorney for Santa Clara County, California, told Newsweek that Tether's move represents a decision to declare open season on fraud proceeds.